-Details of the Trustees who served during the year are included in the Reference and Administrative Details included on page 1 of these accounts.
+Details of the Trustees who served during the year, and to the date these accounts are approved, are included in the Reference and Administrative Details on page 1.

 Members' liability

 Each member of the charitable company undertakes to contribute an amount as may be required (not exceeding £10) to the Company's assets if it should be wound up while he or she is a member or within one year after he or she ceases to be a member.